25 Oct The Dreaded PHP 7.2 Update – Fixed

 - Future PHP upgrades may break the site again

-If you’d like to know how to fix your website… send us request:
+If you’d like to know how to fix your website… send us a request: